-This roundup summarises the most important news stories around the world in the last two weeks (March 2021).
+This roundup summarises the most important news stories around the world in the last month (March 2021).

 March 8 was International Women’s Day, but the month was marked by awful news for women.
 In a new study, the World Health Organisation found that nearly one in three women around the world have experienced physical or sexual violence in their lifetimes.
 Intimate partner violence is the most prevalent form of violence.

 An awful month for women around the world